dcayll/dcayll.github.io/_book-notes/Walker-Why-We-Sleep.md

       - crash happens bc adenosine finally binds after caffeine is digested.
 Bonds harder after caffeine is digested
       - sleep pressure & circadian rhythm independent but correlated.

-- Pulling an all nighter increases adensoine continually, but circadian rhythm continues
+- Pulling an all nighter increases adenosine continually, but circadian rhythm continues
   - urge to sleep can decrease next day bc of circadian rhythm

-# Ch: 3 Defining and Generating Sleep
+## Ch: 3 Defining and Generating Sleep

--